 Mare

 Both are female horses.
-A filly is age four and under; a mare is five and older (or any female that has been bred).
+A filly is age four and under; a mare is five and older.
 The distinction matters for race eligibility — filly-restricted races exclude mares.

 Overlay